 Used Mitsubishi Outlander PHEV buying guide

-The Mitsubishi Outlander PHEV arrived in the UK in 2014, and it was a classic case of 'right car, right time'.
-It rode the wave of SUV popularity, while also attracting buyers with its low plug-in hybrid running costs and reasonable price.
+The Mitsubishi Outlander PHEV arrived on the UK market back in 2014, and it was a textbook case of 'the right car at the right time'.
+It rode the wave of SUV popularity, while also attracting buyers with its low plug-in hybrid running costs and reasonable purchase price.

-Competitors took a good few years to catch up and in the intervening time Mitsubishi took full advantage, selling many thousands of Outlander PHEVs.
-The result is that there are now lots available on the secondhand market for very tempting prices.
+Rival brands took a several years to catch up and in the intervening time Mitsubishi made hay, selling many thousands of Outlander PHEVs.
+The result is that there are now plenty of examples available on the secondhand market for very attractive prices.

-Until late 2018, those buying new Outlander PHEVs benefitted from the government plug-in car grant, which brought its price down to match the diesel version.
+Until late 2018, those buying new Outlander PHEVs benefitted from the UK government plug-in car grant, which brought its price down to the same as the diesel version.
 Sub-50g/km CO2 emissions mean road-tax exemption for cars registered before April 2017, while all Outlander PHEVs get free access to the London Congestion Charge zone until October 2021.

-With so many Outlander PHEVs for sale at any given time, finding one in the right colour, specification and condition within your budget isn't difficult and you shouldn't have to travel far to buy one.
+With so many used Outlander PHEVs available at any given time, finding one in the right colour, specification and condition to suit your budget isn't difficult and you shouldn't have to travel very far to buy one.

-There are some downsides: interior quality isn't up to the best European rivals, and you can't get a seven-seat Outlander PHEV, as the space used for the third row of seats in the diesel model is taken up by the batteries for the hybrid system.
-Running costs are very impressive, though, even if it's unlikely you'll match the claimed figures of 148-166mpg on a regular basis.
+There are some downsides to be aware of: interior quality isn't up to the best European rivals and you can't get a seven-seat Outlander PHEV, as the space used for the third row of seats in the diesel and petrol versions is taken up by the batteries for the hybrid system here.
+Running costs are very impressive, though, even if it's unlikely you'll get near the claimed figures of 148-166mpg on a regular basis.

-Expect to see around 50mpg with ease if you can charge the Mitsubishi regularly, and even more if most of your journeys are within its electric range.
-Depending on the age of the car you're looking at, this will officially be between 28 and 33 miles.
+Expect to see around 50mpg with ease if you can charge the Mitsubishi regularly, and even more if most of your trips are within its electric range.
+Depending on the exact age of the car you're looking at, this will officially be between 28 and 33 miles.

 The Mk3 Mitsubishi Outlander was launched in 2013 as a diesel, and the PHEV (Plug-In Hybrid Electric Vehicle) version went on sale a year later, making it the first plug-in hybrid SUV to be offered to UK buyers.